javascript-sg/javascript-sg.github.io/_posts/2016-08-03-making-wordpress-great-again.markdown

 title: Making WordPress great again
 layout: post
 ---
 I recently upgraded to Ubuntu 16.04 only to learn that it's PHP7 now.
-I'm outdated.
+Yes, I'm outdated.
 I wake up to finding my WordPress not working.

 So we need to install php 7 and make some modifications.